 Dating back to 1914 the little chapel is one of Guernsey’s most interesting historic sights.

-The unique chapel is one of the biggest tourist attractions in Guernsey situation in a quaint little valley which adds to its charm.
+The unique chapel is one of the biggest tourist attractions in Guernsey situated in a quaint little valley which adds to its charm.
 The chapel is tiny and can only fit around 8 people inside but what it lacks in size its make us for in beauty.

-The Little Chapel features stained glass windows and Interestingly its surface has been decorated with broken china, stones and shells giving it a colourful and pretty mosaic like exterior.
+The Little Chapel features stained glass windows and its surface has been decorated with broken china, stones and shells giving it a colourful and pretty mosaic like exterior.
 The Little Chapel is currently undergoing some renovations and will likely be closed until the end of March this year.

 German Military Underground Hospital